Bridging Language, Vision and Action: Multimodal VAEs in Robotic Manipulation Tasks: PRELIMINARIES

 In this section, we briefly cover the theoretical background of the state-of-the-art multimodal VAEs that we adapted for the robotic experiment.
 For more detailed equations, please see the original papers.

-Multimodal VAEs build on top of the standard (unimodal) VAE as proposed by Kingma et al. \cite{kingma2013auto}, which is a probabilistic encoder-decoder network that learns to approximate the variational posterior $q_\phi(z|x)$ and optimize the evidence lower bound (ELBO):
+Multimodal VAEs are built on top of the standard (unimodal) VAE as proposed by Kingma et al. \cite{kingma2013auto}, which is a probabilistic encoder-decoder network that learns to approximate the variational posterior $q_\phi(z|x)$ and optimize the evidence lower bound (ELBO):

 where the first term is the reconstruction loss, i.e., the expected negative log-likelihood of the \textit{i}-th datapoint $-\sum_{i=1}^{M}\boldsymbol{y}_ilog\hat{\boldsymbol{y}}_i$, and the second term is the Kullback-Leibler divergence between the encoder's distribution $q_\theta(z|x)$ and the prior $p(z)$, which is typically a Gaussian.